Location and Facilities

 Incarnality, the Collected Poems of Rod Jellema,

 and also introduced and translated two additional books of poetry from the Frisian Language in 1985 and 1990.
-He is currently working on a book about New Orleans jazz.

 Current students of the Jiménez-Porter Writers’ House have access to the Production Lab, located in 0108 Queen Anne’s Hall.
 Two workstations including a networked printer/scanner are available for student use.
 The room also houses chapbooks written by former students, the Stylus archives, and a small collection of books and journals.